top of page

 Royal Hospital for Neuro-disability, Putney

-Reinstatement of the Assembly Room stained glass windows
+Reinstatement of the assembly room stained glass windows

 In 1843, Charles Dickens wrote in his weekly journal ‘Household Words’ of the lack of ‘a large hospital for incurables’.
 Inspired by Dickens’ words, Victorian philanthropist Rev Andrew Reed opened the first ‘Hospital for Incurables’ in 1854.
 Dickens was an early supporter.
 The hospital moved to Melrose Lodge, Putney in 1863, and the existing building was redesigned on the advice of Florence Nightingale, who recommended large day rooms with high ceilings and windows to optimise air circulation, believed to prevent miasmas.
 The Assembly Room had stained glass which was later destroyed by WWII bombing and replaced with plain glass.